LatentVectors/frametv/apps/sync-service/README.md

 ## Troubleshooting

 ### Service won't start

 - Check that Python 3.12+ is installed
-- Verify all dependencies are installed: `pip install -r requirements.txt`
+- Verify virtual environment is activated and dependencies are installed
 - Check if port 8000 is already in use
+- Ensure you're running from the correct directory or using the correct module path (`src.main`)

 ### Can't connect to TV

 - Ensure TV and computer are on the same Wi-Fi network
 - Verify TV IP address is correct
 - Check TV is powered on and in Art Mode capable state
 - Ensure firewall isn't blocking connections

 ### Authorization fails

 - Make sure PIN is entered correctly
 - Check that TV is displaying the PIN prompt
 - Try deleting `../../data/tv_token.txt` and re-authorizing

 ### Images fail to upload

 - Verify image files exist and are readable
 - Check image format is supported (JPEG or PNG)
 - Ensure TV has sufficient storage space